-Joint information from KTH and the relevant unions concerning the 2020 salary review
+Joint information from KTH and the relevant unions concerning salary review

 Central agreements with Saco-S, OFR/S and Seko regulate salary level setting at KTH.

 As an employee at KTH you are entitled to a salary dialogue with your closest manager.
-The salary dialogue should focus on your work performance during the past year in relation to current salary criteria.
+The salary dialogue should focus on your work performance during the past salary review year (20201001 - 20210930) in relation to current salary criteria.
 During the dialogue, you have the opportunity to explain your work and contributions.
 It is important that you and your manager are well prepared to ensure a good salary dialogue.

 Central agreements regulate salary level setting at KTH.
 These central agreements also stipulate an annual salary review.

 The new salaries are valid from October 1st 2021.